Matterlight: Photogrammetry and industrial design

 Digital techniques such as image-based 3D scanning, digital modeling, and 3D printing play an increasingly important role in industrial design.
 They are simplifying design workflows, speeding up and lowering costs of processes such as aesthetic and material research, concept development, virtual and physical prototyping, reverse engineering and manufacturing processes.

-Photogrammetry software like Pix4D, is making 3D scanning affordable and easily usable for an increasingly broad set of design professionals, working on projects ranging from product and spatial design to game and VR content production.
+Pix4Dmapper photogrammetry software is making 3D scanning affordable and easily usable for an increasingly broad set of design professionals, working on projects ranging from product and spatial design to game and VR content production.

 The Matterhorn 3D model